 The Illinois Climate Action Plan (iCAP 2020):

-The Illinois Climate Action Plan (iCAP) was developed by the Institute for Sustainability, Energy, and Environment (iSEE), with broad public input and final approval by the Chancellor.
+The iCAP was developed by the Institute for Sustainability, Energy, and Environment (iSEE), with broad public input and final approval by the Chancellor.
 The document states that “our campus has an urgent responsibility to sustainably manage everything from the water we drink to the crops we harvest to the pollinators we rely on for survival.
 Strategies to address these and other concerns include implementing green infrastructure, designing resilient landscapes, and restoring our ecosystems.”
 These iCAP goals adopted by the University seek to increase tree canopy, increase rainwater capture, reduce potable water use, increase biodiversity, improve air quality, reduce atmospheric carbon dioxide, reduce the heat island effect, and increase pollinator friendly, native plantings.
 While considerable progress has been made towards the iCAP goals, the recommendations within the Campus Landscape Master Plan provide strategies and recommend specific applications, locations and costs.
 In January 2019, the Urbana campus was named the ninth annual winner of the Climate Leadership Award presented by Second Nature and the U.S. Green Building Council.
 The University of Illinois was recognized for its comprehensive energy-saving efforts, cross-curricular sustainability programming, and attention to community resilience.

 In March 2019, the University of Illinois Urbana-Champaign was awarded Gold Level honors in the Sustainability Tracking, Assessment & Rating System (STARS) for the fourth straight time.
 This rating was made possible by outstanding energy and resource savings work provided by F&S as well as inclusion of sustainability across academic units.